garyfleming/feature-toggling-talk/feature-toggles.md

 ^ Why do we do all this?
 Because continuous integration is a definitive and relatively unambiguous way for teams to communicate.
 If you use Continuous integration, you know immediately when your changes are causing a problem for some else and vice versa; as opposed to finding out weeks or months later.
 Find problems early is much better than finding them later and have to rework.
 You should absolutely have real-world conversations, early and often, to avoid potential conflicts, but there will always be ambiguity there.
 Committing tested code makes that much harder.

 ---

+# Continuous Integration - When?

+^ If CI is about getting feedback quickly so we can work together better, how often should we be getting that feedback?
+Personally, I want to know about those conflicts quickly.
+At least every day, preferably far more often.
+More on that later.

+---

 # Feature-Branching - The Idea